daanrongen/pinboard/README.md

 # Intro

 Pinboard is an open-source application where you can build up a visual board with nodes from different media.
-Find a working demo here: [Pinboard by Daan](https://pinboard-three.vercel.app/)
+Find a working demo here: [Pinboard by Daan](https://my-pinboard.vercel.app/)

 # Incentive

 The problem arose when I wanted to gather works from different media (e.g. Instagram, Twitter, local and images found on the web), and could not find a service that allowed me to do so.
-This application is much like Pinterest, but allowes you to add works found on social media.
+This application solves a similar problem to Pinterest, but allowes you to add works found on social media directly.

 # Solution